chopikus/game-of-life/README.md

 7. Run local server from the current folder.
 Example: `basic-http-server .`

 ## Limitations
-1. Hashlife not implemented;
+1. Hashlife is not implemented;
-2. Downsampling implemented with poor performance (each pixel can be drawn in the same color multiple times);
+2. Downsampling is implemented with poor performance (each pixel can be drawn in the same color multiple times);
-3. Poor performance on large patterns (`otcametapixel.rle` for example).
+3. Poor overall performance on large patterns (`otcametapixel.rle` for example).